Subbuteo Tribute Website.

 The 1976 catalogues.

 Possibly more intriguing than 191-195, are these teams which were advertised on a flyer inserted in some of the 1976 catalogues headed up "nuove squadre 1976".
 A few mint versions of these teams have recently been sighted.
-These teams have been sighted in both the big mid-1970s box, and the later smaller version, with the proper number stickers on them thus:
+These teams were available in both the big mid-1970s box, and the later smaller version, with the proper number stickers on them thus:

 Nearly all these team subsequently appeared in the huge 1978 team expansion where team numbers in the English catalogues leapt from 190 to 321 (I'm reserving judgement on a couple of sides).
 This seems to suggest that the 1978 expansion was at least partly lead by Edilio Parodi.